Translate Stories into Insights Fast with Microsoft Power BI

 Data is a summary of thousands of stories.
 Crafting the right story will reveal invaluable insights that will set you up for a better outcome.
 Microsoft Power BI is one way to achieve short-term goals or stopgap measures.

-Data has existed since the beginning of time, but nowadays technology has given us the power to analyze it.
-Let’s walk through just how to take a situation, such as the Coronavirus (COVID-19) pandemic, and craft it in a way that will allow us to analyze all the data that is coming in.
+Data has been an integral part of human history, but modern technology empowers us to analyze it with unprecedented precision.
+Let’s walk through just how to take a situation and craft it in a way that will allow us to analyze all the data that is coming in.

-As we’ve shared in a previous article, it’s critical to invest your efforts wisely in BI projects that will effectively manage and monitor productivity, employee performance, organizational efficiency, and business productivity.
-In many cases, this can even be achieved with out-of-the-box solutions.
+It’s critical to invest your efforts wisely in BI projects that will effectively manage and monitor productivity, employee performance, organizational efficiency, and business productivity.
+Let’s walk through the steps to creating a dashboard in Power BI.

 1. Build Your Case